Usage

 Message Credits

-If a text message surpasses this maximum character limit, typically around 160 characters (Text
+If a text message surpasses this maximum character limit, typically around 160 characters (Text encoding) for standard SMS messages will be divided into multiple parts or segments.

 These segments are then sent as separate SMS messages but are intelligently reassembled by the recipient's device to form a coherent and complete message.